-Both RF ports(adopt K type positive connector, also known as 2.92 connector) support SMA standards and are mounted on the PCB directly.
-The PCB, metal shell and metal cavity support the RF ports.
+Connectors are mounted on the PCB directly.
+The PCB, metal shell and metal cavity together support the RF ports.
 Shield of RF ports can withstand a 1Nm bending force for a prolonged period, yet the core pin is much weaker, which can only withstand a 1N force or 0.02Nm torque (deem the smaller one as the limit).
 And the max tightening torque is 0.7Nm, in actual test the user just need to tighten it slightly with finger.
 Attention: